Scientific Name

 Description

-Scilla siberica is a bulbous perennial with 2 to 4 strap-shaped leaves appearing in early spring at the same time as the nodding blue bell-shaped flowers.
+Scilla siberica is a bulbous perennial with 2 to 4 strap-shaped leaves appearing in early spring at the same time as the nodding, blue, bell-shaped flowers.

-How to Grow and Care
+How to Grow and Care for Scilla siberica

 The foliage should be left after the flowers fade, though it, too, fades in the heat of summer.
 Once Scilla leaves are all yellow, they may be cut to the ground, and the plant is allowed to remain dormant until the following spring.
 It is important that the bulbs not be watered during the dormant period.